 Dr. Ross received her BA at Stanford University then attended medical school at Weill Cornell University Medical College where she completed a Basic Science Vitreoretinal Research Fellowship in perfluorocarbon liquids that revolutionized retinal detachment surgery.
 In medical school, she was awarded a Scudder Fellowship to study in India, gaining her first exposure to “eye camps”.
 During her residency in Ophthalmology at The University of Iowa Hospitals and Clinics, she founded the Free Eye Clinic at the Free Medical Clinic in Iowa City.
 She was a Heed Fellowship Recipient during her Vitreoretinal Fellowship.

 Her overseas development work with two Brazilian ophthalmologists is where things started for Red Rover Ventures in 2004.
 Her team helped advance sub-specialty training and equipment so patients could receive care locally.

 In this project, we also learned that “blindness” could be due to “uncorrected refractive error” or lack of access to clean water.
 The concept of RED was born–Research, Eye Care Education Training, and Development work locally.

-In 2013, Dr Ross began the merger of her private practice to the University of Michigan to bring additional cornea and glaucoma services to the Grand Blanc/Flint community and she completed her Masters in Public Health at The Johns Hopkins Bloomberg School of Public Health in 2016.
+In 2013, Dr Ross began the merger of her private practice to the University of Michigan to bring additional cornea and glaucoma services to the Grand Blanc/Flint community and she completed her Master’s in Public Health at The Johns Hopkins Bloomberg School of Public Health in 2016.
 The Ebola Epidemic began in 2014 and she felt called to build eye care capacity in West Africa.
-She is currently collaborating with Johns Hopkins and the National Eye Institute on clinical research with PREVAIL III in Liberia.
+She worked on PREVAIL III Ebola clinical studies in Liberia until 2019 and as a Fulbright Specialist in 2017 training ophthalmic nurses.

 Robin E. Martini: Executive Director